AdobeDocs/pass.en/help/authentication/android-sdk-overview.md

-This type of seamless authentication / authorization workflow is what makes the Primetime authentication solution a true TV-Everywhere implementation.
+This type of seamless authentication / authorization workflow is what makes the Adobe Pass authentication solution a true TV-Everywhere implementation.
 From a pure engineering point of view, the Android AccessEnabler library works around the issues of cross-application data sharing by storing the token data into a database file located on external storage.
 This system-level shared resources provides the key ingredients that enable the implementation of the desired persistent tokens use-case:

-- Support for structured storage - The Primetime authentication token storage is not just a simple linear buffer-like memory structure.
+- Support for structured storage - The Adobe Pass authentication token storage is not just a simple linear buffer-like memory structure.
 It provides a dictionary-like storage mechanism that allows for data indexing based on user-specified key values.
 - Support for data persistence using the underlying file system - The contents of the database file are persisted by default and the data is saved on the device's external memory.